Love French Food

 How To Choose The Type Of Short Crust Pastry Needed

-3. Pâte sablée has a crumbly texture when mixing but yields a cookie or biscuit finish which is wonderful for making many treats, such as a dessert pizza with fruit toppings!
+3. Pâte sablée has a crumbly texture when mixed but yields a cookie or biscuit finish, which is wonderful for making many treats, such as a dessert pizza with fruit toppings!

 Secrets For Making Foolproof French Pastry Recipes

-• The most important part of making all French pastry is the hand mixing.
+• The most important part of making all French pastries is the hand mixing.
 You must work quickly and not handle the dough too long.
-This is to prevent it from getting warm as you do not want the butter to soften too much.
+This is to prevent it from getting warm, as you do not want the butter to soften too much.
 So, work with light fingers and very quickly.

 How To Get The Dough Into The Pastry Pan Successfully